cades/respec-given/README.md

     Then(function() { expect(this.result).to.be(1) })
 ```

-This form use a 3rd-party assertion/matcher library, for example chai.js.
+This form uses a 3rd-party assertion/matcher library, for example, chai.js.

 ```js
     Then(function() { return this.result === 1 })
 ```

-This form returns a boolean expression, this is called [*natural assertion*](#natural-assertion). if the function returns a Boolean false, this test is considered fail.
-Otherwise it passes.
+This form returns a boolean expression, this is called [*natural assertion*](#natural-assertion). if the function returns a **boolean false**, this test is considered fail.

 ```js
     Then(function(done) {